-- Use the Factory Defaults function on "System Tools → Factory Defaults" page in the Router's Web-based Utility. - 2) Use the Factory Default RESET button: With the Router powered on, use a pin to press and hold the RESET button (about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
-And then release the button and wait the Router to reboot to its factory default settings. - Wireless antenna: To receive and transmit the wireless data.
+- Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility. - 2) Use the WPS/RESET button: With the Router powered on, press and hold the WPS/RESET button (more than 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
+Then release the button and wait the Router to reboot to its factory default settings.